 Rucksack Ridge, 5.7

-Park about 150m before the Kananaskis Village turn at a brown highway sign which is the same starting point as for the Six Flags bouldering area.
+Park about 150m before the Kananaskis Village turn at a brown highway sign.

 The ridge is directly above the RCMP/Emergency Station on Highway #40 and is seen as the third of the three subsidiary peaks of a even higher eastern grey slabby crag.
 It is a north to south running ridge, has fairly solid grey limestone ,has some exposure, and can be linked easily with the higher slab wall to the NE (McDougall Satellite)

 Park about 150m before the Kananaskis Village turn at a brown highway sign.
 The route in its’ entirety is visible from here.
-The deceptive notch near the summit was cause for the ascent party to carry pulleys for what didn’t turn out to be the Rockies first legitimate Tyrolean Traverse.
+The deceptive notch near the summit was cause for the ascent party to carry pulleys for what didn’t turn out to be needed at all.

 Cross the road and gain a creek-boulder strewn valley and shortly follow a well-beaten path along the left side of the wash.
 When the trail heads up, drop into a creek and walk up it to a wide scree field that comes down from the start of the ridge.
 (2 hours from the car)